Pylons/pyramid/docs/narr/project.rst

 ~~~~~~~~~~~~

 Much of the heavy lifting in a :mod:`repoze.bfg` application comes in
-the form of *views*.
-A :term:`view` is the bridge between the content
+the form of *view callables*.
+A :term:`view callable` is the bridge
-in the model, and the response given back to a browser.
+between the content in the model, and the response given back to a
+browser.

 .. literalinclude:: MyProject/myproject/views.py
    :linenos:

-Lines 1-2 provide the ``my_view`` that was registered as the view.
+Lines 1-2 provide the ``my_view`` that was registered as the view
-``configure.zcml`` said that the default URL for instances that are of
+callable.  ``configure.zcml`` said that the default URL for instances
-the class :class:`myproject.models.MyModel` should run this
+that are of the class :class:`myproject.models.MyModel` should run
-:func:`myproject.views.my_view` function.
+this :func:`myproject.views.my_view` function.

-The function is handed two pieces of information: the :term:`context`
+This view callable function is handed a single piece of information:
-and the :term:`request`.
-The *context* is the term :term:`model`
-found via :term:`traversal` (or via :term:`URL dispatch`).
-The
-*request* is an instance of the :term:`WebOb` ``Request`` class
+the the :term:`request`.
+The *request* is an instance of the
-representing the browser's request to our server.
+:term:`WebOb` ``Request`` class representing the browser's request to
+our server.

 This view returns a dictionary.
 When this view is invoked, a
-:term:`renderer` renders the dictionary returned by the view, and
+:term:`renderer` converts the dictionary returned by the view into
-returns the result as the :term:`response`.
-This view is configured
+HTML, and returns the result as the :term:`response`.
+This view is
-to invoke a renderer which uses a :term:`Chameleon` ZPT template
+configured to invoke a renderer which uses a :term:`Chameleon` ZPT
-(``templates/my_template.pt``, as specified in the ``configure.zcml``
+template (``templates/my_template.pt``, as specified in the
-file).
+``configure.zcml`` file).

 See :ref:`views_which_use_a_renderer` for more information about how
 views, renderers, and templates relate and cooperate.